padas-lab-de/krony-PT/README.md

 **TODO:**

-* Write code for distilled initialization of KronyMLP
+* Write code for distilled initialization of KronyMLP [IN-PROGRESS]

-* VL decomp are zeros, investigate why.

 * [URGENT] Code not working so far, try:
 	* Check if backprop is working with torch.kron()
 	* why is the backprop func only a view?
 	* distill it with random input from checkpoint_origin

 **DONE**

+* VL decomp are zeros, investigate why [DONE],
+	* fixed.

 * Find (a not so random) way init. the weights  [DONE]
 	* locate the checkpoints /  weights [DONE]
 	* Decompose using the Van Loan Algorithm